AGENTS.md — vassiliylakhonin.github.io

 Portfolio context (do not duplicate here)

-This repo is the public landing surface for a portfolio of three separately-maintained AI-skill repos.
+This repo is the public landing surface for a portfolio of four separately-maintained AI-skill repos.
 Cross-link, do not copy substantive content:

 2. Global Think Tank Analyst — horizontal strategic-risk reasoning skill.
 Method = Policy Risk Memo Architect. https://github.com/vassiliylakhonin/global-think-tank-analyst